apache/cloudstack-documentation/source/adminguide/templates/_create_windows.rst

 Creating a Windows Template
 ---------------------------

-Windows templates must be prepared with Sysprep before they can be provisioned on multiple machines.
-Sysprep allows you to create a generic Windows template and avoid any possible SID conflicts.
+Windows Templates must be prepared with Sysprep before they can be provisioned on multiple machines.
+Sysprep allows you to create a generic Windows Template and avoid any possible SID conflicts.

 .. note::
    (XenServer) Windows instances running on XenServer require PV drivers, which